► Model creation and configuration

 Adaptive Modeler provides an extensive set of output data and visualization tools including live charts to observe historical and real-time model evolution and the quality of previous forecasts and trading signals.
 For instance, the Forecast Directional Accuracy (FDA) is an indicator that counts the percentage of bars for which the forecasted price change was in the right direction.

-Another useful indicator is the Right/Wrong Forecasted Price Changes which shows the security's price changes for which the direction was forecasted correct in blue and those for which the direction was forecasted incorrect in red.
-This not only visualizes the number of bars forecasted right and wrong but also the magnitude of the price changes.
+Another useful indicator is the Right/Wrong Forecasted Price Changes which shows the price changes for which the direction was forecasted correct in blue and those for which the direction was forecasted wrong in red.
+This not only visualizes the number of bars forecasted right and wrong but also the magnitude of those price changes.

 Further insight in what is happening inside the agent-based model can be obtained through various histograms that show distributions of agent values such as their wealth, returns, position, age and others.